ht014/lsbr/README.md

    2. Knowledge transform module is implement in the MetaEmbeddingClassifier.

 <h4>Acknowledgement </h4>
-This code is based on the nice code of  <a href="https://github.com/rowanz/neural-motifs"> MOTIFS </a> and great thanks to that codes.
+This code is based on the nice code of  <a href="https://github.com/rowanz/neural-motifs"> MOTIFS </a> and great thanks for Rowanz.